 Reach Personal Branding has a no-cost (15 day) assessment which can be emailed to your friends, family and colleagues, to help you get this feedback.
 It is called 360°Reach – Personal Brand Assessment but if you prefer to assess yourself in a vacuum, you can use this tool by Reach instead.
 Perhaps the best solution is to use both!

-How and Where Will You Use Your Personal Reputation
+Use Your Personal Reputation